 \section{Problem Definition}

 \newref{Table}{TAb:1} presents the list of notations used in this paper.
 Consider a system with $n$ independent trips indexed by $i \in [n]:=\{1,2,\ldots,n\}$ in a time horizon $\Tc := [0,T_{max}]$.
 The trip length of the $i$-th trip is denoted by $x^i \in \Xc:= [X_{min}, X_{max}]$.
 The goal of the player $i$ is to choose his departure time $t_d^i \in \Tc_d$ to arrive at the desired arrival time $t_a^i \in \Tc_a$, where $\Tc_d$ and $\Tc_a$ are two compact subsets of $\Tc$.
-We assume that the joint distribution of the desired arrival times and trip lengths is given as a demand profile which is represented by $m$.
+Assume that the joint distribution of the desired arrival times and trip lengths given as the demand profile $m$.
 If we define